Connect with us

 “All regulators have a duty to get on top of this issue and protect the most vulnerable consumers from unknowingly having their policies moved or their information mistreated,” Doak told KFF Health News.
 He is now executive vice president of government affairs for Insurance Care Direct, a health insurance brokerage.

-Being more proactive requires .
+Being more proactive requires funding.

 Wu said the agency’s administrative budget has remained nearly flat for 13 years even as enrollment has grown sharply in the ACA and the other health programs it oversees.

-And the complaint itself can be cumbersome because it can involve different state or federal agencies lacking coordination.
+And the complaint process itself can be cumbersome because it can involve different state or federal agencies lacking coordination.

 Even after complaints are filed, state or federal officials follow up directly with the consumer, who might have limited English proficiency, lack an email address, or simply not answer their phone — which can stall or stop a resolution, said Katie Roders Turner, executive director of the Family Healthcare Foundation, a Tampa Bay, Florida, nonprofit that helps people enroll or deal with problems that arise with their plans.